aforward9600/pokemonpalette/README.md

 - Game corner prize costs re-balanced
 - Slightly increased slot odds
+- Slot machine coin counter runs twice as fast
+- There are four lucky slot machines instead of one
+- Interaction of slot reel modes tweaked for better gameplay
-- A pkmn with Pay Day will play its cry when interacting with a lucky slot machine
+- A pkmn with Pay Day in the 1st party slot will play its cry when interacting with a lucky slot machine
+- A pkmn with Pay Day in the 1st party slot will play its cry when a slot machine enters payout modes
+  - 1 cry for a normal payout on the next pull
+  - 2 cries to signal the possibility of all 7s/bars on the next pull
+  - 3 cries to signal that super payout mode had been entered
 - Bushes moved around so Erika can be battled without CUT
 - The bush blocking the Vermilion gym has been replaced with a blocking pkmn that goes away after the ss anne leaves
 - The surfboard, a nugget, and TM 15 are hidden items added to the vermilion dock